 While I can’t say that fitness is my passion, I can admit that I spend much of my time thinking about it.

 Growing up, I was athletic and naturally skinny, to the point of being marginally underweight.
-I did all the sports and ate all the food.
-Stress was a constant in my life, and I liked to react with food—a trait that I did not give up easily over the years, even when my lifestyle became more sedentary.
+I did all the sports and all the food.
+Stress was a constant in my life, and I liked to react with a comfort meal—a trait that I did not give up easily over the years, even when my lifestyle became more sedentary.
 One thing has remained the same: I do not like to exercise.
 I’m not a fitspo account or an endorphin junkie.
 I’m a girl who prefers to be tricked into burning calories—i.e. a group sport—and has the hardest time overcoming that hurdle.

 College came and went, and during that time of incredible change, hardship, and growth, my body gained about 20 pounds in four years, mostly concentrated in the middle two.
 I can credit this to regular drinking, food consumption that abused my metabolism, and a lack of exercise: I moved from class to work to the train, and that was about it.

 While I gained weight appropriate for a woman transitioning out of adolescence, I also began to struggle with the realities of extra weight on a body that isn’t designed to hold it.
 A few spots of cellulite and stretch marks, pants that don’t slide easily on and off hips, and a face rounder than the one I’d grown to appreciate.